Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Is PEX or copper better for repiping an older home?

 For most homeowners, PEX is the better choice for whole-house repiping due to its significantly lower cost, faster installation, and minimal wall damage.
-PEX can be snaked through existing wall cavities with fewer cutouts than copper requires.
-That said, if your home has water chemistry well-suited to copper and you're planning to stay long-term, copper's 50–70 year lifespan may justify the higher investment.
+PEX can be snaked through existing wall cavities with fewer cutouts than copper requires, saving on drywall repair.
+That said, if your home has water chemistry well-suited to copper and you're planning to stay long-term, copper's 50 to 70 year lifespan may justify the higher investment.
 Get quotes for both materials before deciding.

 Does copper plumbing increase home value more than PEX?